 Problem: Bloated Implementation

-In most Viper implementations, there are five Viper objects, plus a protocol per component.
-Each element in a folder, plus additional elements: builder, ViewModel, mapper.
+There are five Viper objects in most Viper implementations, plus a protocol per component —each element in a folder, plus additional elements: builder, view model, mapper.

-On top of that, a design system needs a screen to be composed of modular elements.
-If you make each a Viper module, the number of files will leave you thinking there has to be a better way.
+On top of that, a design system needs a screen composed of modular elements.
+If you make each a Viper module, the number of files will leave you thinking there must be a better way.